For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Upon graduation from the PhD in Community Health and Prevention, students will develop competencies in the following areas:

-• Analyze the social and behavioral determinants of health and illness at the individual, community, and societal levels, and the mechanisms required to design and evaluate interventions at all levels to improve health and address health inequity
+• Analyze the social and behavioral determinants of health at the individual, community, and societal levels, and the mechanisms required to design and evaluate interventions at all levels to improve health and address health inequity

 • Develop and apply theoretical frameworks to formulate research questions relevant to the above areas of scholarship